Vasundharashukla/entry-notifier/readme.md

 The main motive of this venture was to create a software that can help a visitor check into an office without any kind of human intervention.
 The assignment aims at automating check in's and check out's at a workplace.
 The user just has to specify some of his personal details like name, email and phone number and other details like who does he want to meet, his check in and check out time.

 ## Pre-requisites

 - Python 3.6 and pip should be preinstalled.
+- Way2sms api and secret key.
+- A Google email account.
-- Read the Deployment and Testing section before usage.
+- Read the [Deployment and Testing](https://github.com/Vasundharashukla/entry-notifier#deployment--testing) section carefully before usage.

 ## Technology Stack